TechNas12/Youtube-Data-API/README.md

-# 📌 YouTube Channel Video Extractor — Streamlit Dashboard
+# 📌 YouTube Channel Data Extractor — Streamlit Dashboard

 A clean, modern **Streamlit dashboard** that extracts complete YouTube video data from any channel (or multiple channels) using the **YouTube Data API v3**.